We spoke to Olga, a Lingoda Marathon Student about her experiences of Lingoda.

 I explored the format of the lessons, typed my ideas and answers to the grammatical tasks in the chat, and even composed a little fairy tale story about a prince!
 The teacher checked, corrected or approved my outcomes, and also gave me a few pointers on how to enter the lesson next time.

-The first ten lessons
+The first ten lessons of the Lingoda Marathon

 A new delightful experience.
 I dived, immersed in the language.
 I used mangled sentence structures and simple words, but other people in the class UNDERSTOOD ME.
 “This is a spoken language!”, I thought, while trying to swallow the English words that now and then crept into my German.